Amid all the fuss, Croton propagation is one of the easiest things to do if you have time.

 - After a day, the outer layer must easily separate.
 Remove the layer to reveal the seed inside.

-- Place the germination tray at a temperature of around 23°C for a better environment.
+- Place the tray at a temperature of around 23°C for better chances of germination.

 - Water the seed once every 4-6 days.